chloelewisdev/milestone-project-3/README.md

 ## Deployment

-This project was developed using Gitpod as the chosen IDE and GitHub as a remote repository.

-The deployed project can be viewed on the following link: [Remote: Live Website] http://ms3-remote-app.herokuapp.com/index/)
+This project was developed using Gitpod and deployed on Heroku: [Remote: View Live Website] http://ms3-remote-app.herokuapp.com/index/)

-The project's GitHub repository can be viewed with the following link: [Remote: GitHub Repository]( https://github.com/chloelewisdev/milestone-project-3
+The GitHub repository for the project can be viewed with the following link: [Remote: GitHub Repository]( https://github.com/chloelewisdev/milestone-project-3

 ### Local deployment